Aishwarya512/SetApi/README.md

 4. Implemented without using built-in hashmaps or sets
 5. Made addItem() operation 2x as fast

+# REST API documentation

+### GET /addItem/{number}
+    Responses:
+    200 OK
+        {
+            "status": "OK",
+            "message": "Item added."
+        }
+    400 Bad Request
+        {
+            "status": "Bad Request",
+            "message": "Item already exists."
+        }
+        OR
+        {
+            "status" : "Bad Request",
+            "message" : "Item has to be a number."
+        }

+### GET /removeItem/{number}
+    Responses:
+    200 OK
+        {
+            "status": "OK",
+            "message": "Item deleted."
+        }
+    400 Bad Request
+        {
+            "status": "Bad Request",
+            "message": "Item to be deleted is not present."
+        }
+        OR
+        {
+            "status" : "Bad Request",
+            "message" : "Item has to be a number."
+        }

+### GET /hasItem/{number}
+    Responses:
+    200 OK
+        {
+            "status": "OK",
+            "message": "Item is present."
+        }
+    400 Bad Request
+        {
+            "status": "Bad Request",
+            "message": "Item is not present."
+        }
+        OR
+        {
+            "status" : "Bad Request",
+            "message" : "Item has to be a number."
+        }

 # Repo structure

 ## cloudformation